rcrderby/crg-container/README.md

     <details>
       <summary>
-        Convert the line that sets the 'GUI' variable to a comment:
+        Prefix the line that sets the 'GUI' variable with a comment character:
       </summary>

       ```shell